 Sometimes, recipes don’t turn out the way you plan.
 You include each ingredient and measure everything correctly, but it still doesn’t quite have the desired look, taste, or texture.
-Did you ever consider that maybe it was the type of flour you used?
-There are a variety of flours you can use for baking, and each one has different characteristics that yield different results.
+If so, then it may be that you used the incorrect type of flour for your baking.
+There are a variety of flours you can use, and each one has different characteristics that yield different results.

 We’ve gathered some of the most common flours and what they are used for.